DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/Deployment/imaging.md

 Download the latest version of MunkiAdmin from GitHub, and copy it to the Applications folder on the local computer.

 #### Managing a Munki Repository

+Open MunkiAdmin, and navigate to the munki share, which should be `\Volumes\Shared\web\munki\` and open the repository.
+You can view all available packages, catalogs, and manifests.

+**Remember that a package and the catalog it is assigned to must be enabled in the manifest.**

+### AutoPkgr

+AutoPkgr checks for updates to specified pieces of software, and automatically imports them to Munki.
+This often results in duplicate packages, so you may need to clean up the duplicates in MunkiAdmin every once in awhile.
+It is installed on HC-Deployment.

+#### Setup

+AutoPkgr should be configured according to [these instructions](https://derflounder.wordpress.com/2014/07/15/autopkgr-a-gui-for-autopkg/).
+Only select recipes that correspond to the Honors College Package List.
+Do not configure the email notifications.
+This is the path for the munki repository - `\Volumes\Shared\web\munki\`.
+AutoPkgr should run automatically from here on out.